dneimke/tasks/readme.md

 ## Install dependencies

-The `ReleaseManagementCore` module has the following dependencies that need to be installed on your development machine.
+The `HelperTasksCore` module has the following dependencies that need to be installed on your development machine.

 Note: Use the scope of _CurrentUser_ to avoid needing administrator privileges when installing modules.